triton-inference-server/server/deploy/gke-marketplace-app/README.md

  - Triton GKE deployer is a helm chart deployer recommended by GKE Marketplace
  - Triton GKE deployer leverage [Istio on GCP](https://cloud.google.com/istio/docs/istio-on-gke/overview) for traffic ingress and load balancing, user can further config Istio for advanced use cases in service mesh and Anthos
- - Triton GKE deployer includes a horizontal pod autoscaler(HPA) which relies [stack driver custom metrics adaptor](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter) to monitor GPU duty cycle, and auto scale GPU nodes.
+ - Triton GKE deployer includes a horizontal pod autoscaler(HPA) which relies on [stack driver custom metrics adaptor](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter) to monitor GPU duty cycle, and auto scale GPU nodes.
  - This repo also contains a sample to generate BERT model with TensorRT and use Locust to experiment with GPU node autoscaling and monitor client latency/throughput.

 ![Cloud Architecture Diagram](diagram.png)